Ejectment Landlord/Tenant & Evictions Time for Court Unlawful Detainer

 If the girlfriend alleges that she has an interest in the property, has paid the mortgage, contributed monetarily to a downpayment for the purchase of the property, the proper action is most likely a Florida ejectment action.
 This process requires the property owner to prove ownership of the property and supporting documentation evincing same are required to be attached to the complaint.
 Unlike the speedy court process in evictions and unlawful detainer actions, Florida ejectments allow defendants 20-days to respond to the lawsuit.

-In sum, if you need to remove a girlfriend or ex-girlfriend from your Florida home who is living there without your consent and without a rental agreement, a Florida unlawful detainer action is recommended.
+In closing, if you need to remove a girlfriend or ex-girlfriend from your Florida home who is living there without your consent and without a rental agreement, a Florida unlawful detainer action is recommended.
 However, it’s always important to speak with a Florida Eviction lawyer to understand the specific requirements and options available to you.
 If you are facing these circumstances, contact Law Office of Ryan S. Shipp, PLLC @ 561.699.0399 for professional legal assistance.
 We are located in Lantana, Florida and serve all of Florida’s 67 Counties.

 See also Guest Won’t Leave House Florida